 2. Open the left-side access panel.
-3. Remove the Torx-head screws securing the brake shield to the belt guard mount; then remove the cap screws securing the brake shield to the brake caliper.
+3. Remove the cap screws securing the brake disc shield to the brake caliper.

 4. Carefully move the shield out of the way; then remove the hairpin clip securing the brake pads to the caliper assembly.
 5. Remove the brake pads from the caliper.

 6. Measure the thickness of the brake pad.
-The brake pad thickness must be greater than 1.0 mm (0.04 in.).
+The brake pad thickness must be greater than 1.0 mm (0.04 in).
 If the brake pad thickness is less than specified, replacement of both pads is necessary.